 I had a doctor tell me so when I was in college.
 A canary in the coal mine, he called me, referring to the coal mining practice of carrying a caged canary into the mine.
 If the canary died, the miners knew that the air had become toxic and it was time to get out.
 The point being that the environment affected all of them, but the canary felt it first.

 This doctor was trained in both Western and Eastern medicine.
 I visited him for acupuncture when nearly every system in my body began experiencing debilitating symptoms.
-Though my blood tests were consistently normal, I was diagnosed with two autoimmune diseases by the age of twenty-two.
+I was diagnosed with epilepsy at twenty, and by twenty-two, I was diagnosed with two autoimmune diseases.
 Eight years later, my symptoms have all nearly completely disappeared.

 Healing through Energy Work